Drop Shot Hooks AnglerDrop Shot Hooks Angler Let the fish tell you what they want and become a better angler with the drop shot rig.

 The truth; I grew tired of getting my tail kicked by guys using this little fish rig.
 I had to swallow my pride and fish this little rig myself.
 More truth; like most anglers, I don't care what it takes to catch fish, and this rig catches fish.
 Now with some experience and a greater appreciation for this little fish tactic, I'm an improved angler.

 Lucky for me too, I've had some help putting this rig together.
 I contacted two of the more proficient anglers in the Great Lakes region that have proven their prowess with this technique.
-Steve Clapper of Lima, OH has won over $100,000 in the Stren and BFL leagues while Heath Wagner of Angola, IN has won nearly $7,000 on the Michigan BFL circuit in just the past three years tossing this rig.
+Steve Clapper of Lima, OH has won over $100,000 in tournaments while Heath Wagner of Angola, IN has won nearly $7,000 on the Michigan BFL circuit in just three years tossing this rig.
 Their common 20-pound sacks and 5-pound smallies on Lake Erie and Lake St. Clair are evidence enough for me.
 One of the most challenging aspects about this rig, though, is that the varieties of presentations are boundless.

 It was just this past summer that I began experimenting with the drop shot.
 I had caught some fish with it previously, but during a small club tournament I was getting skunked.
 I threw everything in the tackle box with no success.
 Finally, I picked up my drop shot, backed off the ledge, and immediately began catching fish.
 I started doing the right thing too late to win a check, but managed a respectable finish that gave me some valuable points to stay towards the top of my club standings.
 It was this day that I got hooked to it.